-May-Thurner syndrome (MTS), is described as compression of the left iliofemoral vein by the right common iliac artery against the vertebral body.
-It is also called as Cockett syndrome or iliac vein compression syndrome.
-Rudolph Virchow, in 1851, first reported the increased incidence of right common iliac artery compressing the left iliofemoral vein in the cadavers of patients with left iliofemoral thrombosis.
-However, it was not till 1957 when May and Thurner reported the presence of intraluminal fibrous bands in the left iliofemoral vein secondary to compression from the right common iliac artery in 22% of the 430 cadavers they dissected and called this finding as MTS.
+May-Thurner syndrome (MTS) is described as compression of the left iliofemoral vein by the right common iliac artery against the vertebral body.
+It is also called Cockett syndrome or iliac vein compression syndrome.
+Rudolph Virchow, in 1851, first reported the increased incidence of the right common iliac artery compressing the left iliofemoral vein in the cadavers of patients with left iliofemoral thrombosis.
+However, it was not until 1957 when May and Thurner reported the presence of intraluminal fibrous bands in the left iliofemoral vein secondary to compression from the right common iliac artery in 22% of the 430 cadavers they dissected and called this finding MTS.
 Cockett and Thomas were the first to report these findings in living patients.
-Although, the clinically, MTS is not a common cause of deep vein thrombosis (DVT), cadaveric and radiographic studies have reported a high incidence of compression of the left iliofemoral vein by the right common iliac artery.
+Although, clinically, MTS is not a common cause of deep vein thrombosis (DVT), cadaveric and radiographic studies have reported a high incidence of compression of the left iliofemoral vein by the right common iliac artery.
 In this activity, we will discuss the incidence and pathophysiology of MTS and how to diagnose and treat this seemingly rare yet clinically silent syndrome.

-MTS is caused by compression of the left iliofemoral vein by the right common iliac artery, just after it originates from the abdominal aorta and before the iliofemoral junction.
-The chronic pressure from the overriding artery compresses the vein against the bony structures, usually, the lower lumbar vertebrae, leading to the formation of 'venous spurs.'
-Although, MTS primarily results in the thrombosis of the left iliofemoral veins, rarely 'right' sided MTS has also been reported.
+May-Thurner syndrome is caused by compression of the left iliofemoral vein by the right common iliac artery, just after it originates from the abdominal aorta and before the iliofemoral junction.
+The chronic pressure from the overriding artery compresses the vein against the bony structures, usually the lower lumbar vertebrae, leading to the formation of 'venous spurs.'
+Although MTS primarily results in the thrombosis of the left iliofemoral veins, rarely 'right' sided MTS has also been reported.
 Initially, venous spurs/ stenosis secondary to MTS was thought to be present since birth.
 However, May and Thurner postulated that chronic irritation of the endothelium by the pulsation of the overlying artery leads to the formation of intraluminal 'spurs,' which promoted clot formation.
 This theory was further strengthened by Negus et al., who demonstrated the existence of fibrous bands between the anterior and posterior walls of the iliofemoral artery.
 Cockett et al. further postulated that the band formation might be an irreversible process, as repositioning of the artery did not lead to the recanalization of the veins in their study.

-MTS develops through three stages, starting with (1) asymptomatic left CIV compression, leading to (2) the formation of a venous spur, and finally resulting in (3) left lower extremity DVT.
-Most patients live with MTS, without ever having a DVT.
+May-Thurner syndrome develops through three stages, starting with (1) asymptomatic left CIV compression, leading to (2) the formation of a venous spur, and finally resulting in (3) left lower extremity DVT.
+Most patients live with MTS without ever having a DVT.
 They may develop left lower extremity venous hypertension without ever noticing it.
 Rarely, they may develop phlegmasia cerulea dolens.
 Subtle signs and symptoms like left lower extremity tightness, which resolves after sleeping overnight, mild swelling, hyperpigmentation, telangiectasias, or venous ulceration, can be secondary to MTS.
 However, none of these signs are specific to MTS.

-MTS is best diagnosed with the use of imaging.
+May-Thurner syndrome is best diagnosed with the use of imaging.
 Various modalities for imaging are discussed here:

 3. Magnetic Resonance venography (MRV): MRI/MRV has been proposed as an alternative to diagnose MTS.
-However, a single MRV may not be sufficient to diagnose MTS due to variability of LCI compression over time, and may also be limited by cost.
+However, a single MRV may not be sufficient to diagnose MTS due to variability of LCI compression over time and may also be limited by cost.

 All patients with acute thrombosis undergo catheter-directed thrombolysis, after which the endovascular stent is placed.
 Berger et al. were the first to report the safety and efficacy of vascular stenting in MTS.
 Multiple studies have shown that vascular angioplasty is not good enough for MTS.
-The guidelines by the Society of Interventional Radiology and the Society of Vascular Surgery recommend iliac venous stenting in the setting of external iliac vein compression.
+The guidelines of the Society of Interventional Radiology and the Society of Vascular Surgery recommend iliac venous stenting in the setting of external iliac vein compression.
 Catheter-directed thrombolysis increases the risk of bleeding.